 Maintaining dialog between councilors in spite of the health crisis

 During lockdown in the Hauts-de-Seine department, Fontenay-aux-Roses’ elected representatives wished to convene the city council and inform their citizens of its deliberations.
 The city hall was already using a collaboration tool, but its CIO was looking for a solution that offered more functionality to enable smoother dialog between the councilors.
-Teams from Orange Business Services provided the solution for this project.
+Teams from Orange Business provided the solution for this project.

 Simon Bigay, Fontenay-aux-Roses City Hall CIO